No-Regret Learning in Bilateral Trade via Global Budget Balance: Partial Feedback

-In this section, we provide a lower bound on the problem of learning the best price against any oblivious adversary, with global budget balance constraints and two-bit feedback.
-Our construction builds upon the one by \citet{CesaBianchiCCFL23}.
-However, our construction must address some crucial additional challenges.
-Indeed, while the baseline with respect to which we compute the regret is the same, in our setting the learner can exploit more actions (\ie it can post pairs of prices which are not budget-balance).
-Moreover, we do not require the adversary to be smoothed as in \citet{CesaBianchiCCFL23}.
-Due to these additional challenges, we derive a lower bound that is slightly looser compared to the $\Omega(T^{\nicefrac34})$ lower bound that applies in the case of $\sigma$-smoothed adversaries and weak budget balance.
+In this section, we provide a lower bound for learning the best price against any oblivious adversary, with global budget balance constraints and two-bit feedback.
+Our construction builds upon the one by \citet{CesaBianchiCCFL23}, but exhibits two key differences.
+First, we are not constrained to use smooth value distributions.
+This allows us to simplify the construction, avoiding the reduction to online learning with feedback graphs.
+Second, we only require algorithms to be globally budget balanced (instead of per-round weakly budget balanced); looser budget balance constraints enhance the capabilities of the learning algorithm.
+All in all, we derive a lower bound that is slightly looser $T^{\nicefrac57}\approx T^{0.714}$ compared to the $\Omega(T^{\nicefrac34})$.
+We further elaborate on this comparison at the end of the Section.

 \begin{theorem} Consider the problem of repeated bilateral trade in the two-bit feedback model.
 Any learning algorithm that satisfies global budget balance suffers regret at least $\Omega(T^{\nicefrac57})$. \end{theorem}